-Why is cardiovascular disease prevalent among individuals with spinal cord injury (SCI)?
+Why is cardiovascular disease prevalent among individuals with SCI?

-The objective of this observational study was to determine if individuals recovering from a recent SCI undertake vigorous exercises that might help them reach their full potential during physical therapy.
+The objective of this observational study was to determine if vigorous exercise could help individuals recovering from a recent SCI reach their full potential during physical therapy.
 The researchers measured the amount of cardiovascular stress experienced by individuals with SCI during recovery.
 Researchers looked at how much activity was spent at 40% heart rate reserve which is considered moderate activity and the minimum level to improve cardiovascular fitness.

 How was data collected for this observational study?

 Participants were recruited as part of a larger study examining spinal cord injury admissions to inpatient care at two rehabilitation centres.
 Data for the present study were collected over two weekdays near the end of a patient’s rehabilitation stay.
 It was expected that at this point in time participants would be near their peak of inpatient recovery and would be able to maximally participate in rehabilitation activities.
 Participants took part in their regular physical therapy activities.
 Heart rate was then recorded and their level of physical activity was collected by self-reported spinal cord injury questionnaire.

 What did researchers discover?